nsmsn/nsmsn/README.md

 ## Contact 🔭

-I'm not looking for additional work right now, but open to future collaboration. 🔮
+I’m not looking for additional work right now, but open to future collaboration. 🔮

 - 📫 Email me at nick@nicksimson.com
 - 🦣 Find me on Mastodon: https://mastodon.design/@nsmsn